-- First half of 2023: Scoping, development, and engagement with industry, agencies, and other stakeholders. - Second half of 2023: Development of policy advice, including research and analysis.
+- First half of 2023: Scoping, development, and engagement with industry, agencies, and other stakeholders. - Second half of 2023: Development of policy advice, including research and analysis, and set targets.

-Initiative 3.3.2: Establish a public-private leadership body focussed on decarbonising aviation, including operational efficiencies, infrastructure improvements, and frameworks to encourage research, development and innovation in sustainable aviation
+Establish a public-private leadership body focussed on decarbonising aviation, including operational efficiencies, infrastructure improvements, and frameworks to encourage research, development and innovation in sustainable aviation

-This leadership body Sustainable Aviation Aotearoa is a partnership between industry and government to bring together officials and stakeholders with the aim of delivering sustainable aviation outcomes.
+The Government has established a leadership body called Sustainable Aviation Aotearoa, which is a partnership between industry and government to bring together officials and stakeholders with the aim of delivering sustainable aviation outcomes.
 This will include lowering emissions from domestic and international flights through operational and infrastructure improvements, driving the ambitious delivery of new technologies, and seeking innovative ways to cut aviation emissions.